seek-oss/gradle-aws-plugin/README.md

 }
 ```

-The CloudFormation plugin resolves stack parameters by parsing the `Parameters` section of the template file and then attempts to resolve each parameter in the following order:
+The CloudFormation plugin resolves stack parameters by parsing the `Parameters` section of the template file and then using the Config plugin to resolve each parameter.
+The CloudFormation plugin expects the CloudFormation parameters in the template file to be specified in `PascalCase`.
+It then uses the Config plugin to resolve the `camelCase` version of each parameter.
+As described previously the Config plugin is quite lenient when looking up keys in configuration files and will try multiple case variations.

+CloudFormation template parameters are resolved in the following order:

-1. Project properties (unless `config.allowCommonConfig` is set to `false`)
+1. Project properties (unless `config.allowPropertyOverrides` is set to `false`)
-1. Parameters map specified in `cloudFormation.parameters`
+1. Optional map specified to `cloudFormation.parameters`
 1. Configuration files
+1. AWS Parameter Store

-If all stack parameters are defined in configuration files or project properties then the `parameters` property of `cloudFormation` is unnecessary and not really recommended.
-It's main use is if you need to feed in parameter values from AWS Parameter Store or from a CloudFormation stack output.
+If all stack parameters are defined in any combination of Gradle project properties, configuration files, and AWS Parameter Store then the `parameters` property of `cloudFormation` is not necessary.

 The `tags` property can be specified as a map (in the same fashion as the `parameters` property) or as a list of tag keys.
 If a list is specified each tag key is looked up using the Config plugin.